Choosing a school - a guide for parents

 Find out the date of the deadline for applications.
 There is no automatic entry for any child e.g. children from a feeder school or if a sibling already attends the school.
 All parents with children starting school for the first time and those moving on to junior or secondary school need to complete and submit an application form.
 Applications can be made on-line.
 It is important that you complete and submit your forms before the deadline otherwise your options may be affected.
 On-line applications can be amended at any time before the deadline – so the form can be completed in advance and changed if necessary.

 Details of how to apply and the deadlines for applications can be obtained from schools or Portsmouth City Council School Admissions

-Look well in advance to get some idea and then again nearer the time – time flies by and your child’s needs change but the timescales must be complied with and this is not a decision that you will want to rush.
+Visit the schools more than once.
+Look well in advance to get some idea and then again nearer the time as your child’s needs may change but the timescales must be complied with and this is not a decision that you will want to rush.

 Children with Special Educational Needs (SEN)

 Choosing a school for children requiring SEN Support (not an EHCP) follows the same procedure as for all other children - although parents understandably have additional concerns, they have exactly the same rights as any other parent.

 Most children with special educational needs go to their local mainstream school and are taught with children of their own age.
 Sometimes they receive extra help from their class teacher who is trained to differentiate the curriculum according to the specific individual needs of the pupils.

 Additional special help may be provided by the school: the class teacher together with the school’s Special Educational Needs Coordinator (SENCO) ensure that the child’s needs are appropriately met and their progress monitored.

 Some children may need more specialist support and the school may seek advice from the Local Authority (LA) or other external sources e.g. speech and language therapy or occupational therapy.
 This means that professionals will visit your child in school and provide advice to the school on how best to support your child.